All Episodes

 I forget where it was.

-But it was it was a prominent publication by a former Olympian describing what goes on in the Olympic Village.
+I read so much every day, but it was a prominent publication by a former Olympian describing what goes on in the Olympic village.

 And it's nothing but a wild, endless sex booze party romp.

-This and it was a woman that wrote this.
+And it was a woman that wrote this.

-The first thing that you see when you walk in the Olympic village, there literally are bowls of condoms all over the place.
+The first thing that you see when you walk in the Olympic Village, there literally are bowls of condoms all over the place.

-A friend of mine told me that her her daughter, 22 years old, heard about this and was just crestfallen.
+A friend of mine told me that her daughter, 22 years old, heard about this and was just crestfallen.

 Thought that the Olympic athletes were the epitome of morality and virtue.

-Didn't smoke, didn't drink, uh, had no vices.
+Didn't smoke, didn't drink, had no vices.

-That was part of being a good athlete, she thought, and saw this stuff and saw that this article was written by somebody who says that basically what goes on there is debauchery, and as an athlete gets closer to The end of his or her event, that's when it really breaks loose.
+And saw this stuff and saw that this article was written by somebody who says that basically what goes on there is debauchery.

 For example, the swimming for the most part ended over the weekend.